Car free walking: Websites

-National websites

 Car Free Walks is an internet-based project to collect car-free walking routes from around the UK.
 People can find car-free walks throughout the UK or add their own walks.
 Car Free Walks is part of the growing car-free movement around the world.
 It has won a number of environmentally themed awards.
 The website was created in September 2007 by a group of keen walkers based in Brighton, UK, and features walks in England, Scotland and Wales as well as a news and blog section.
 Walks on the site can be accessed free of charge, including GPX-downloads (which requires registration) and printer-friendly versions of each walk.
-Site visitors can get up-to-date information about public transport to and from the walk as the website links to the Transport Direct website.
+The website provides up-to-date information about public transport to and from the walk through links to the Transport Direct website.
 Site visitors can submit their own walks via a walk editor and participate in a quarterly prize draw.

-Regional websites

-There are many websites describing walks in a particular region or from a particular railway line.
-These include:
+There are many local websites describing walks in a particular region or from a particular railway line, including: